sourabhakula/nyc-rideshare-strategy/docs/readme.md

 # Docs

-Written deliverables for the NYC ride-hailing strategy project.
+These are the written deliverables for the NYC ride-hailing project.

-## Files

-**NYC_RideHailing_CaseStudy.pdf**
-Full analytical case study covering all 4 stakeholder perspectives — Uber CEO, Lyft CEO, TLC Commissioner, and New Market Entrant — with findings, data tables, and strategic recommendations.
+NYC_RideHailing_CaseStudy.pdf is the full analysis.
+All four stakeholder perspectives, Uber CEO, Lyft CEO, TLC Commissioner, and new market entrant, with the actual findings, supporting data tables, and recommendations.
+This is the main document.

-**NYC_RideHailing_Executive_Memo.pdf**
-One-page executive summary.
-The condensed version of key findings for a time-constrained reader.
-Includes platform scorecard, top risks, and entry recommendations.

-**NYC_RideHailing_Recommendations_Memo.pdf**
+NYC_RideHailing_Executive_Memo.pdf is the one page version.
+Platform scorecard, top risks, entry recommendations.
+Written for someone who has five minutes.

-Standalone recommendations document.
-Four stakeholder sections each with specific action items grounded in the SQL findings.
+NYC_RideHailing_Recommendations_Memo.pdf pulls the recommendations out as a standalone document.
+Four sections, one per stakeholder, each with specific action items tied directly back to the SQL findings.

-**NYC_RideHailing_SQL_Appendix.pdf**
-Technical appendix covering analytical methodology — how key metrics were calculated, why the SUM-based take rate method was used, and how the composite scoring models were built.
+NYC_RideHailing_SQL_Appendix.pdf covers the methodology.
+How key metrics were calculated, why the SUM based take rate method was used instead of row level, and how the composite opportunity scoring model was built.
+Worth reading if the numbers in the main case study feel like they came out of nowhere.

-**NYC_RideHailing_SQL_Documentation.pdf**
-Full SQL documentation covering all 12 queries with business context, technique notes, and key findings per query.
+NYC_RideHailing_SQL_Documentation.pdf goes through all 12 queries with business context, technique notes, and what each query actually found.
+More technical than the rest.